 1) Explore the picturesque Golubac Fortress

-Golubac fortress is located at the entrance to Djerdap gorge, 4 km from the town of Golubac, on the location of the Roman fort Cuppae.
-It was mentioned first time in the XV century, but there are indications that it was built earlier.
+Golubac fortress is located at the entry to Djerdap gorge, 4 km from the town of Golubac, on the location of the Roman fort Cuppae.
+It was mentioned the first time in the XV century, but there are indications that it was built earlier.

 Built on a steep rocky bank over the river and was used until the Turks went away.
 It is considered one of the most picturesque and preserved medieval buildings.

-The name of the fortress and the modern town in its vicinity can be translated as "Pigeon city" or "Dove city" (pigeon, "pigeon").
-The exact reason for the fortress's name is not known and there are only myths about the origin of the name.
+The name of the fortress and the modern town in its vicinity can be translated as the „Pigeon City” or the „Dove city” (golub, „pigeon”).
+The exact reason for the fortress’s name is not known and only the myths of the origin of the name exist.